Lauren Reba-HarrelsoN, PH.D.

 Education.
 After receiving her A.B., with Honors, from Brown University, Dr. Harrelson earned her M.A. and Ph.D. in Clinical Psychology from the University of North Carolina at Chapel Hill.
 She completed an American Psychological Association-accredited predoctoral clinical internship in Child and Adolescent Psychology at the University of California, Los Angeles (UCLA) School of Medicine / Semel Institute of Neuroscience and Human Behavior, where she further specialized in assessment, treatment and forensic psychological evaluation with children, adolescents, and adults.
 Aiming to further develop her ability to conceptualize and apply well-developed research and clinical skills within various legal contexts, Dr. Harrelson completed a postdoctoral fellowship in Forensic Psychology at the University of Southern California (USC) Institute of Psychiatry, Law, and Behavioral Science, where she also served as a Clinical Instructor in the USC Keck School of Medicine.

-Private Practice.
-Dr. Reba-Harrelson currently directs a private practice with a primary focus on a variety of issues at the intersection of psychology and the law.
+Private Forensic Practice.
+Dr. Reba-Harrelson currently directs a private practice with a focus on a variety of issues at the intersection of psychology and the law.
 Based on her training and experiences, the scope of her practice includes conducting psychological evaluations with youth and adults involved in juvenile, criminal, and civil proceedings.
 In an expert witness appointed by the Court, Defense, and Prosecution in juvenile and criminal matters, she has extensive experience conducting evaluation related to issues including but not limited to competency to proceed, mental status and the time of the offense (MSO/NGRI), violence risk and needs assessments, and waiver/transfer to and from Juvenile and Superior Courts, and Death Penalty Mitigation.
-In civil proceedings, Dr. Reba Harrelson has also conducted numerous evaluations as a damages expert--addressing proximal cause of various types of alleged abuse relative to alleged injury.
-Further experiences includes conducting psychological evaluations relative to immigration issues in Federal Court.
+In civil proceedings, Dr. Reba Harrelson has also conducted numerous evaluations as a psychological damages expert.